DongNan-ML/omal_/README.md

 - Datasets: Raw data for each dataset.
 - Results: The folder to save the experimental results, and you need to create the subfolders by your way.
 - AL_methods:
-  - Greedy: The Greedy method proposed by Wu, Lin and Huang (2019).
-We used the batch-mode Greedy-iGS here.
-  - LCMD: The Largest Cluster Maximum Distance Method, proposed by Holzm{\"u}ller, Zaverkin, K{\"a}stner and Steinwart (2023).
-  - QBC: The Query-By-Committee method, proposed by RayChaudhuri and Hamey (1995).
-We used the batch-mode QBC here.
-  - Random: Random Sampling.
   - OMAL: The proposed method.

 ## Datasets

 The datasets used in this study are all publicly available.
 The citations of the datasets are listed under the Datasets folder.

-## LCMD

-- This repository contains the implementation of the comparison method LCMD method (version 3) from https://github.com/dholzmueller/bmdal_reg with the DOI number: 10.18419/darus-807

-- License: (Copied from the original LCMD readme) This source code is licensed under the Apache 2.0 license.
-However, the implementation of the acs-rf-hyper kernel transformation in `bmdal/features.py` is adapted from the source code at [https://github.com/rpinsler/active-bayesian-coresets](https://github.com/rpinsler/active-bayesian-coresets), which comes with its own (non-commercial) license.
-Please respect this license when using the acs-rf-hyper transformation directly from `bmdal/features.py` or indirectly through the interface provided at `bmdal/algorithms.py`.

 ## License